All Aboard

 Enjoy the Trail by Rail, Bike, or Both!

-Built as a railroad in the late 1800s, this rail-to-trail allows travel between Chehalis and Raymond, ending east of the Washington Pacific Coast.
-The Willapa Hills Trail, formally known as Willapa Hills State Park Trail (Discover Pass required), is intended for non-motorized vehicles.
-The trail stretches 56 miles in total, with 22 miles between Chehalis and Pe Ell continuously accessible as of early June 2016.
+Built as a railroad in the late 1800s, the Willapa Hills Trail enables travel between Chehalis and Raymond, ending a few miles east of the Washington Pacific Coast.
+Formally known as Willapa Hills State Park Trail (Discover Pass required), the trail is intended for non-motorized vehicles.
+It stretches 56 miles in total, with 22 miles between Chehalis and Pe Ell continuously accessible as of early June 2016.

 The Willapa Hills State Park Trail passes through traditional territories of several Chinookan and Coast Salish Indigenous peoples, whose present-day descendants include members of the Shoalwater Bay Indian Tribe, Confederated Tribes of the Chehalis Reservation, and Cowlitz Indian Tribe.